 Positioned on the site of the Eureka Stockade, the museum uses this dramatic and emotive event as the inspiration to detail its core theme: democracy.
 That topic can be explored extensively through displays that highlight the wonders of modern technology as well as those that are historical.
 Immerse yourself in stories from a wide scope of subjects and enjoy a thought-provoking experience.
 Take a look when staying at BIG4 accommodation in Ballarat.

 Incorporating the Bradman Museum, this attraction is a must for cricket lovers and sports fans in general.
 While there’s a strong focus on the world’s greatest cricketer – Sir Donald Bradman – its comprehensive coverage of all things bat and ball is most impressive.
 Be enthralled by clever interactive displays, abundant memorabilia, and much more.
-Check it out along the Sydney Melbourne Heritage Drive.
+Check it out on a day trip from Kiama.

 As the home of world-famous Bells Beach, Torquay is a deserved host of the largest surfing museum on the planet.
 Explore all aspects of surfing: displays range from detailing the changing face of board design to the impact of the sport on popular culture.
 This attraction is also home to the Australian Surfing Hall of Fame.
 Have a peek when travelling along the Great Ocean Road.